feathersjs-ecosystem/feathers-vuex/docs/mixins.md

 The `makeFindMixin` in `feathers-vuex@2.x` features a great new, high performance, fall-through cacheing feature, which only uses a single query!
 Read the service module documentation for details of how it works under the hood.
 It really makes easy work of high-performance pagination.
 To use the pagination, provide `$limit` and `$skip` attributes in `params.query`.
 This is exactly the same way you would normally do with any FeathersJS query.
 So this is completely transparent to how you'd normally do it.

+> Note: By default, the pagination feature is turned on.
+To simplify updating existing apps using `feathers-vuex`, you can turn this feature off in any part of your app by passing `paginate: false` in the params for that particular query.
+This will completely restore the previous behavior and re-enable live lists.

 Let's extend the first example on this page to support pagination.
 We'll do the following:

 1. Setup the `makeFindMixin` to use the `watch` property.